nvaws/labs/SAA-Lab01.md

 - VPC: MyVPC
 - Leave rest defaults and click Create.

 Let us register our instances in ASG with the MyTG target group.
 Select your ASG and go to action dropdown and click on edit.
-You will find a field for target group in the lower section.
+You will find a field for target group.
 Click on the empty field and assign MyTG.
-Save it (save button is towards the top right of lower section)
+Save.

 Click on Load Balancers: Create Load Balancers